 The Dawn offers comprehensive support for clients experiencing burnout and a wide range of other mental health conditions.
 We help our clients recover from physical stress through trauma-releasing exercises, as well as massage and spa treatments.
 We also provide cognitive behavioural therapy, mindfulness meditation, neuro-linguistic programming, and other modern techniques to ease mental strain and help patients find their inner balance once again.

 At The Dawn, we also treat conditions such as PTSD, addiction, depression, and other related afflictions which may appear alongside burnout or independently.
-To learn more about how our treatments can bring you back to a state of wellness and personal fulfilment, contact The Dawn today or call +66 63 048 4877 for an immediate assistance.
+To learn more about how our treatments can bring you back to a state of wellness and personal fulfilment, contact The Dawn today for an immediate assistance.